fangfufu/Linux-Fake-Background-Webcam/README.md

 the author has never really managed to get v4l2loopback to work with Google Chrome.
 Therefore support for akvcam has been added.

+## Secure Boot Disable
+Disabling secure boot is needed for v4l2loopback to work.
+Reboot your device and press f10 to get into bios settings and disable secure boot.

 ### v4l2loopback
 If you are on Debian Buster, you can do the
 following: